Morgan wants 'a clinic' from Thurston

 "There's no way we're in panic stations or anything like that."

-The Bulldogs, also with only one win from five, are likely to be just as desperate when they step on to Townsville's 1300SMILES Stadium on Saturday night.
+The Bulldogs, also with only one win from five, will be just as desperate when they step on to Townsville's 1300SMILES Stadium on Saturday night.